escherba/python-cityhash/README.md

 ### Distribution

-The wheels are built using [cibuildwheel](https://cibuildwheel.readthedocs.io/) and are distributed to PyPI using GitHub actions using [this workflow](.github/workflows/publish.yml).
+The wheels are built using [cibuildwheel](https://cibuildwheel.readthedocs.io/) and are distributed to PyPI using GitHub actions.
 The wheels contain compiled binaries and are available for the following platforms: windows-amd64, ubuntu-x86, linux-x86\_64, linux-aarch64, and macosx-x86\_64.

 ## See Also